hiteshreddy403/assignment2-TIRUMALAREDDY/README.md

 4. I checkin to my flight to delhi.After reaching to delhi there is a connect flight to hyderabad.
 5. when I reach hyderabad i felt so happy because it is one of my favorite place.

+- I brougth some gifts to my relatives and for my family as well .
+- I have presented iphone13 to my brother and watch to father and mother  they felt so happy.